IAMconsortium/pyam/doc/source/index.rst

 .. |doi| image:: https://zenodo.org/badge/113359260.svg
    :target: https://zenodo.org/badge/latestdoi/113359260

-The **pyam** Python package provides a range of diagnostic tools and functions for analyzing and visualizing data from your favorite assessment model(s).
+The **pyam** Python package provides a suite of diagnostic tools and functions for analyzing and visualizing input data and scenario results of your favorite integrated-assessment model(s).

 The source code for **pyam** is available on `Github`_.